swcfischer/blog/src/articles/simple-stripe-checkout.md

 There are two ways to handle the frontend portion of a Stripe checkout.
 You can either send the user to a Stripe checkout and later Stripe will redirect your user back to a success or failure route.

-Or you can use the Stripe iframe, which is essentially loading Stripes checkout into your own yet with more configurability.
+Or you can use the Stripe iframe, which is essentially loading Stripe's checkout into your own yet with more configurability.

 I chose the latter, which for React is called Stripe Elements.